fvlvivs/Planning-Algorithms-CPP/README.md

 ## License
 This project is licensed under the MIT License.

+## Support
+If you find this project useful, consider to star it on GitHub.
+If you use it in your projects, please cite it!

 ## Examples
 The examples folder contains a few examples on how to use the library.